 Council tax on empty properties and second homes

 If you own an empty property, you still have to pay the full council tax on that property.
+For the first two years that your property is empty, you pay the same amount of council tax that you'd pay if the property was occupied.
 If the property has been empty for more than two years, your property will be liable for additional charges, known as a premium.

 This premium applies from two years after the property became unoccupied and unfurnished, rather than when you became liable for the council tax on that property.
 In certain circumstances you may apply for these additional charges to be removed (a reduction in the premium).